 |

-Biomass is a renewable resource that can be used to create clean fuel for numerous uses.
-It can be used in any form: Wet (Digester) or Dry (Gasifier).
+Biomass is a renewable resource that can be used to create soil and clean fuel

 Disadvantages